Booth Street Redevelopment Master PlanEn Français >

-In 2012, Canada Lands Company acquired the property of the Booth Street Complex —bordered by Booth, Norman, Rochester, and Orangeville streets in Ottawa’s Little Italy neighbourhood — from the federal government.
-The conditions of the transfer required that ‘best efforts’ be made to conserve the heritage character of the former federal heritage buildings, and that the spirit of the designations be incorporated into the overall site remediation plan and redevelopment strategy.
+Ottawa’s Booth Street Complex — bordered by Booth, Norman, Rochester, and Orangeville streets in Little Italy — was acquired in 2012 by Canada Lands Company from the federal government.
+The conditions of the transfer required that best efforts be made to conserve the heritage character of the former federal heritage buildings, and that the spirit of the designations be incorporated into the overall site remediation plan and redevelopment strategy.

-The Booth Street Complex features seven buildings, comprised of 17 individual structures.
-Constructed between 1911 and 1952, the buildings include laboratories, research, and office spaces designed for the use of the federal Department of Mines, which was active until the early 2000s.
+The Booth Street Complex features seven buildings comprised of 17 individual structures.
+Constructed between 1911 and 1952, the buildings include laboratories as well as research and office spaces designed for the use of the federal Department of Mines, which was active until the early 2000s.

 As Heritage Consultants, ERA worked with Stantec, the Planning Consultant, to prepare the Adaptive Re-use Strategy, Statement of Cultural Heritage Value, and Cultural Heritage Impact Statement for this project, to support the planning application for the site’s development.